-Criteria for the implementation of the guidelines on data flows and global data reporting for the Sustainable Development Goals
+Criteria for the implementation of the Guidelines on Data Flows and Global Data Reporting for Sustainable Development Goals

-Commissioned by the United Nations Statistical Commission, the present paper focuses on statistical data flows for global reporting on progress towards the Sustainable Development Goals, while it is recognized that non-statistical indicators are also necessary to monitor such progress.
-The non-statistical indicators in the global framework are not within the competence of national statistical offices as data providers and validators, although national statistical offices may still act as national administrative coordinators of Sustainable Development Goal reporting as a whole, including for non-statistical indicators.
-To delineate clearly the scope of the following guidelines, it will therefore be necessary to establish a list of non-statistical global Sustainable Development Goal indicators.
+Commissioned by the United Nations Statistical Commission, this paper focuses on statistical data flows for global reporting on progress towards the Sustainable Development Goals.
+In doing so, it recognises that non-statistical indicators are also necessary to monitor such progress.
+The non-statistical indicators in the global framework are not within the competence of National Statistical Offices (NSOs) as data providers and validators, though NSOs may still act as national administrative coordinators of SDG reporting as a whole, including for non-statistical indicators.
+To delineate clearly the scope of the following guidelines, it will therefore be necessary to establish a list of non-statistical global SDG indicators.